FUTURE LIVES

 2023.
 03.16. - 2023.
 05. 13.

-Australian artist duo DABSMYLA's first solo exhibition in S. Korea will be showcased at Space Fountain.
+Australian artist duo DABSMYLA's first solo exhibition in Korea will be showcased at Space Fountain.
 Dabs (b.1978~) and Myla (b.1980~) create a fantasy world featuring nature and various characters based on their experiences.
 The canvas, filled with colorful flowers and trees as if unveiling a tropical jungle, leads us to a utopia beyond reality.
-In particular, the way of showing the three-dimensional space with smooth and flat surface landscapes and gradation technique are the key elements of maximizing the immersive and surreal experience.
-This exhibition <Future Lives> hopes to share the message of hope and co-existence through a virtual space where mysterious characters live, apart from our reality of disease, violence and extreme conflicts.
-There are several elements that make DABSMYLA’s work special, such as their scenery and character, the composition of flat and cubic, and the perspective to observe all of these.
+In particular, showing the three-dimensional space with smooth and flat surface landscapes and gradation techniques are the key elements of maximizing the immersive and surreal experience.
+This exhibition <Future Lives> hopes to share the message of hope and co-existence through a virtual space where mysterious characters live, apart from our reality of disease, violence, and extreme conflicts.
+Several elements make DABSMYLA's work unique, such as its scenery and character, its composition, which is flat and cubic, and the perspective from which to observe all of these.
 The artist creates a virtual space and tells a story of life with a variety of characters instead of showing realistic figures.
-The world in the landscape freely crosses between a virtual world and reality, and it becomes a fantastical space where lives continue beyond the two-dimensional flats.
-The various characters and objects in the canvas filled with beautiful flowers and dense forest capture viewers’ attention.
-The anthropomorphic characters watching each other while walking through the forest holding flowers are an important medium to express the joys and sorrows of life.
+The world in the landscape freely crosses between a virtual world and reality, becoming a fantastical space where lives continue beyond the two-dimensional flats.
+The various characters and objects on the canvas are filled with beautiful flowers and dense forest, which captures viewers' attention.
+The anthropomorphic characters watching each other while walking through the forest holding flowers are an essential medium to express the joys and sorrows of life.
 DABSMYLA shows another world that goes beyond reality through various characters.
-As imaginary friends and family representing life, DM’s characters break down the boundaries between life and art, and create a special space where new fables are made.
-Especially, the characters of mushrooms, strawberries, and raccoon occupy many of the scenes.
-The characters with strong colors and cute appearances are the main medium representing diverse emotions that guide the viewers to investigate the hidden aspects of their own lives.
-As the title implies, <Future Lives> encloses the artist’s desires to deliver a hopeful vision for the present and future.
-A character looking into the far distance, seems to be desiring something is also a portrait of us, the viewers dreaming of a hopeful tomorrow.
-Also, the two works of DABSMYLA which are <Most Days>, in which animal characters walking through the forest with fully bloomed flowers on a bright day, and <Some Days>, in which walking in the dark forest holding withered flowers, are connecting with our emotions that we feel every day.
-As if watching a scene from Aesop’s fables, the artist creates a hybrid creature by breathing a life into daily objects.
-Amid full blooming flowers, the characters innocently looking at a viewer remind of lost memories and emotions, and guides the viewers to look at life differently.
+As imaginary friends and family representing life, DM's characters break down the boundaries between life and art and create a unique space where new fables are made.
+The characters of mushrooms, strawberries, and raccoons occupy many scenes.
+The characters with intense colors and cute appearances are the primary medium representing diverse emotions that guide the viewers to investigate the hidden aspects of their own lives.
+As the title implies, <Future Lives> encloses the artists' desires to deliver a hopeful vision for the present and future.
+A character looking into the far distance, who seems to be desiring something, is also a portrait of us, the viewers dreaming of a hopeful tomorrow.
+Also, the two works of DABSMYLA are <Most Days>, in which animal characters walk through the forest with fully bloomed flowers on a bright day, and <Some Days>, in which walking in the dark forest holding withered flowers, are connecting with our emotions that we feel every day.
+As if watching a scene from Aesop's fables, the artist creates a hybrid creature by breathing life into daily objects.
+Amid full blooming flowers, the characters innocently looking at a viewer reminds them of lost memories and emotions and guides the viewers to look at life differently.
 The main feature of DABSMYLA's work is the flowers and trees that cover the entire canvas.
 The artists depict the vibrant, colorful flowers and trees smoothly.
-The shapes of flowers and plants seem familiar, and they fill the canvas flatly.
+The shapes of flowers and plants seem familiar, filling the canvas flatly.
 Nonetheless, the artist places the flowers and plants based on a perspective and colors the background with a gradation which provides an effect of a sense of immersion, as if the viewers are sucking into the canvas.
-While the artist describes the scenery as a two-dimensional flat painting, on the other hand, arranges the flowers and plants with layers and allows a sense of space with colors in the canvas.
-It eventually leads us into the 3rd space where things seem realistic but not reality.
-The way of composition creates the same effect as creating a background and arranging objects as a movie set.
-As if a camera, an aspect of zoom-in and zoom-out creates the effect of tension and connectivity and being a crucial factor of drawing attentions to the work.
-Besides, forest and landscape surrounding us in a panorama way, depicted from a high place, and it eventually creates a three-dimensional space with a gigantic scale.
-Alongside, the characters radiate positive energy and unique objects capture our attentions and continuously creates narratives.
-This exhibition offers a meaningful opportunity to newly recognize the present and future through the work of DABSMYLA who produces a dreamy space, where the vast nature and human beings are interconnected in the contemporary visual languages.
+While the artists describe the scenery as a two-dimensional flat painting, on the other hand, they arrange the flowers and plants with layers and allow a sense of space with colors on the canvas.
+It eventually leads us into the third space, where things seem realistic but not reality.
+The composition creates the same effect as creating a background and arranging objects as a movie set.
+As if a camera, an aspect of zoom-in and zoom-out creates the effect of tension and connectivity, a crucial factor in drawing attention to the work.
+Besides, the forest and landscape surround us in a panorama way, depicted from a high place, and eventually create a three-dimensional space on a gigantic scale.
+Alongside this, the characters radiate positive energy, and unique objects capture our attention and continuously develop narratives.
+This exhibition offers a meaningful opportunity to newly recognize the present and future through the work of DABSMYLA, who produces a dreamy space where the vast nature and human beings are interconnected in the contemporary visual languages.

 DABSMYLA